hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

 - Volunteers making food will have a set amount per batch based on the assumed number of guests they will be feeding
 - Catering and recipes can typically be cut by 25-40%, as noted in the _SnackGreenville_ document (link above)
 - Earlier events have range from 55 to 75 people and not everyone will eat
-- Volunteers will be reimbursed through _[Expensify](https://www.expensify.com/)_.
-Reimbursement is usually handled after the event.
+- Volunteers will be reimbursed by RefactorGVL by check as part of the [Post-Event Tasks and Wrap-up](https://github.com/hackgvl/nights/issues?q=wrap-up+in%3Atitle+is%3Aissue+is%3Aopen).

 ### Other Food and Desserts
 - Toppings